Ministry of Home Affairs (Indonesia)

+The ministry – along with the Ministry of Defense and Ministry of Foreign Affairs, is explicitly mentioned in the constitution of Indonesia.
+Therefore, the ministry cannot be dissolved by the president.

+According to Article 8 of the Constitution, in case that both the president and the vice president can no longer serve at the same time, the line of succession temporarily falls to a troika of the minister of foreign affairs, the minister of home affairs, and minister of defense who would govern concurrently until the succeeding president and vice president are elected by the People's Consultative Assembly within thirty days of the posts' vacancy.

+The ministry is headed by the minister of home affairs.
+Starting 23 October 2019, Tito Karnavian held this office.

 History

 The Indonesian Department of Home of Affairs traces its origin to the Departement van Binnenlands Bestuur of the Dutch East Indies Government.
 Its main function was to oversee police force, transmigration, and agrarian matters.
 It existed until 1942, the year of the Japanese invasion.
 During the Japanese occupation (1942-1945) the name was changed to Naimubu (内務部).
 Its function was expanded to oversee religious, social, health, education, pedagogic, and cultural matters.
 Naimubu maintained its operations from its office at Jalan Sagara no. 7 Djakarta until 1945.

 On 19 August 1945 Naimubu was split into several departments: